-Current Dumping that's what Current Dumping is the name given to a totally new power amplifier, which because of its low power, can be made very amplifier circuit developed by QUAD.
+Current Dumping that's what Current Dumping is the name given to a totally new power amplifier, which because of its low power, can be made very amplifier circuit developed by QUAD. good indeed.
 A current dumping amplifer basically consists of a low power amplifier of very high quality, which controls the loudspeaker at all times and a high powered heavy duty amplifier which provides most of the muscle.
 The small amplifier is so arranged - it carries an error signal - that provided the heavy duty transistors (the dumpers) stay within the target area of the required output current, it will fill in the remainder accurately and completely. good indeed.
+The QUAD 405 is the first amplifier to incorporate current dumping.
+There are no internal adjustments, so nothing to go out of alignment.

-The QUAD 405 is the first amplifier to incorporate current dumping There are no internal adjustments, so nothing to go out of alignment.
 There are no crossover distortion problems and performance is unaffected by thermal tracking.
 The QUAD 405 offers impeccable performance, reliably and predictably.

-Send postcard for illustrated leaflet to Acoustical Manu- The reproduced quality is solely dependent on the baby facturing Co.
-Ltd., Huntingdon, Cambs., PE18 7DB, England. for the closest approach to the original sound QUAD is a Registered Trade Mark Check No. 1 on Reader Service Card Short Cut Draw Blood: Iim Capaldi Island ILPS 9336, stereo, \$6.98.
+the remainder accurately and completely.
+Send postcard for illustrated leaflet to Acoustical Manu-The reproduced quality is solely dependent on the baby facturing Co.
+Ltd., Huntingdon, Cambs., PE18 7DB, England.
+OUAD for the closest approach to the original sound QUAD is a Registered Trade Mark Check No. 1 on Reader Service Card Short Cut Draw Blood: Jim Capaldi Island ILPS 9336, stereo, \$6.98.
 Jim Capaldi's third solo album is his first since Traffic officially disbanded.
 Clearly it is the one he has put the most personal care and effort into so far.
 Capaldi used two songs he didn't write this time.
 Love Hurts has had a checkered career from its original by the Everly Brothers, 1972 remake by Gram Parsons and Emmylou Harris on Gram's Grievous Angel to the recent screamer version by Nazareth.
 Capaldi's version is more up-tempo than any before, charged up by some tasty disco-style strings and surprisingly ingratiating.
-Johnny Too Bad taken from the soundtrack of the film "The Harder They Come" retains some reggae feel, but lacks that slight edge of con- Some of Capaldi's own songs are winners.
+Johnny Too Bad taken from the soundtrack of the film "The Harder They Come" retains some reggae feel, but lacks that slight edge of conviction.
+Some of Capaldi's own songs are winners.
 The title song and Living on a Marble are angry and driving.
-Marble segues into the haunting Boy With a Problem, a fierce indictment of addicting drugs, It's All Up to You is a fine love song.
-The album finale is the gentle Seagull recorded with Traffic mates Steve Winwood and Chris Wood.
-It is an affectionate farewell to a well-loved hand Iim Capaldi is alive and well.
-Short Cut Draw Blood is a healthy effort.
-Michael Tearson Sound: B+ Performance: B+ Third World: Third World Island ILPS 9369, stereo, \$6.98.
+Marble segues into the haunting Boy With a Problem, a fierce indictment of addicting drugs.
+It's All Up to You is a fine love song.
+The album finale is the How to be an audio architect Design exactly the hi-fi system you want.
+Build with Crown components to provide precise control, monitoring and selection for your ultimate listening pleasure.
+Let us send you the complete specifications.